 These soft and chewy marmalade flapjacks are just the ticket for marmalade fans.
 Perfect for a mid morning/afternoon treat or for popping into a lunchbox.

 I love a flapjack.
-I feel they are hugely under rated.
-I’ve made loads of different flavours of flapjacks over the years, although somehow I’ve only shared a couple of recipes – my foolproof fruity flapjacks and these gorgeously soft and sticky apple and blackberry flapjacks.
+I feel they are hugely underrated.
+I’ve made loads of different flavours of flapjacks over the years, although somehow I’ve only shared a few recipes so far – my foolproof fruity flapjacks, chocolate and coconut flapjacks and these gorgeously soft and sticky apple and blackberry flapjacks.

 I would never turn down a flapjack (oat bar for my American readers) of any type, but I particularly love this sticky marmalade version.
 If you love spreading marmalade on your toast, I can’t imagine you not loving this recipe.